danieljakots/mownitoring/README.md

 Copy `mownitoring.yml` in `/etc/` and configure your machines and their checks.
 Add the script in your crontab(1) if it suits your needs.

+If you don't want to use the default path, you can call the script with your config file as an argument: `/path/to/mownitoring.py /path/to/mownitoring.yml`

 # FAQ

 ## What are the requirements?